 - Organising teams are formed for each session included in the final programme.
 Organising teams are open to all those who have submitted proposals, as well as to any other interested individual.

-- Organising teams work on building the sessions (deciding on the session titles, descriptions, formats, key participants, moderator/facilitator, remote moderator, rapporteurs, etc.) in an open and transparent manner, and in line with the session principles.
+- Organising teams work on building the sessions (deciding on the session focus and title, description, format, key participants, moderator/facilitator, remote moderator, rapporteurs, etc.) in an open and transparent manner, and in line with the session principles.

 - The overall activity of the organising teams is coordinated by the Executive Committee, whose role is to assist the teams, where necessary, and to ensure that the session principles are complied with.